pmgllc/roll-your-own/theme-functions-plugin/readme.txt

 == Description ==

-Protect your dashboard with a game-changing authorization code.
-The login form will never be the same again.
+Adds a theme-dependent area to add functions that must be preserved if the theme is changed (i.e., CPTs).

 = Why it exists =

 Because ThemeForest continues to push out themes with a crap-ton of features in their themes that all disappear when an unsuspecting user changes themes.

+= Other uses =

+* shortcodes
+* some scripts/styles
+* post thumbnails
+* analytics scripts
+* custom fields
+* dashboard styles

 == Installation ==

 1. Upload contents of the directory to /wp-content/plugins/ (or use the automatic installer)
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Paste a function or whole crap-ton of functions into theme-functions.php.
 If you're doing this, you should be someone who knows what the flip you're doing.
+1. Look for Line 73 to see where you're supposed to be looking in the file.
-1. No cowboy coding, people.
+1. Stop cowboy coding, people.

 == Frequently Asked Questions ==